himanshu-chaddha/JavaScript-ES6-ES2015/README.md

 #### Expression bodies

-- And, when there is only one line in the body of function, there is no need to put { } and return.
+- And, when there is only one line in the body of function, there is no need to put { } and return statement.

 ```
 const arr = [1,2,3,4,5];